spavythra/Playwright_practice/README.md

 # Basic Form - Playwright Automation Assignment

 ## Overview
-This repository contains automated UI tests for the Basic Form from Form.io Angular demo application.
+This repository contains automated UI tests for the Basic Form from the below mentioned angular-demo application.
 The objective of this assignment is to design and implement automated UI tests based on the provided user stories using Playwright with Typescript.
 The focus is on validating expected user-interface behavior and demonstrating test-case validation rather than validating the demo application.

 #### Application under test:
 https://formio.github.io/angular-demo/#/